hyiltiz/ProfileBlindSpot/README.md

 right, regardless of what you are looking at.
 If you stretch your hands forward next to each other with your palms facing down and look at your left pinky, the blind spot of your right eye roughly corresponds to your right pinky direction.
+See the model below as illustrated from behind the retina of the right eye.

+!(Blind spot on the retina)[./BlindSpotEyeball.gif]

+As a result of the missing sensors in this region, you'll be blind within corresponding region *in the world* (called the visual field), as illustrated below for the right eye:

+!(Blind spot in the world)[./BlindSpot.png]

 With this game, you can actually trace the out how *your very own* optic nerves block your vision.
 Your blind spots were always there; it is just our